nemanjapetrovic/mongoose-morgan/README.md

 ));
 ```

-The code above will log only data in `dev` format and will skip all logs if the response status code is less then 400.
+The code above will log only data in `dev` format and will skip all logs if the response status code is less than 400.
 Data will be stored in `logs-db` database in `error-logger` collection.

 # [Contribution](https://github.com/nemanjapetrovic/dev-env-setup/blob/master/CONTRIBUTING.md)